SSDRC

 Individuals who meet or equal an impairment listing will not need to see a judge to get disability benefits.
 Additionally, individuals who have residual functional capacity ratings that are severely restricted may be able to get disability benefits on the basis of a medical-vocational disability approval.

-Medical vocational disability approvals are based upon an individual’s age, education, work history, and residual functional capacity.
-If an individual cannot get disability benefits approved by meeting or equaling the criteria of an impairment listing (for instance, the impairment list for rheumatoid arthritis, or the impairment listing for lupus, or the impairment listing for depression or bipolar) or through a medical vocational allowance for their initial disability claim, they will have to use the Social Security disability appeal process if they still hope to be approved for disability benefits.
+If an individual cannot get disability benefits approved by meeting or equaling the criteria of an impairment listing (for instance, the impairment list for rheumatoid arthritis, or the impairment listing for lupus, or the impairment listing for depression or bipolar) or through a medical vocational allowance for their initial disability claim, they will have to use the Social Security Disability appeal process if they still hope to be approved for disability benefits.

 Approval rates for initial disability claims (initial claims are disability applications) are at about thirty-five percent, meaning that about 65 percent of initial claims are denied.
 Only about ten or fifteen percent of cases are approved at the first appeal level, the reconsideration appeal level.

 This means that if one hundred people filed an initial disability claim, only about thirty-five would get disability benefits.
 And if the sixty-five individuals who were denied at the initial disability claim level filed a reconsideration appeal, only ten to fifteen of those who appealed would get disability benefits.
-Meaning: out of the original one hundred individuals who filed a claim, there would still be fifty-five individuals who would need to see a judge to get disability benefits from Social Security.

-While these approval rates are discouraging, individuals who have to see a judge have the best chance of being approved for disability out of all of the levels of the Social Security disability process.
+While these approval rates are discouraging, individuals who have to see a judge have the best chance of being approved for disability out of all of the levels of the Social Security Disability process.
 National approval rates for administrative law judges average about sixty-six percent.

 The worst thing about having to see a judge to get disability benefits is the wait for a disability hearing.
 Social Security hearing offices across the country have large backlogs of hearing requests and are receiving record numbers of new hearing requests.
 This has resulted in a long wait for a disability hearing.
-Many people are waiting twelve months or more for a hearing and, while their chances are good for an approval of disability benefits, there is no guarantee that they will get disability from Social Security even if they see a judge.

 Questions and Answers